cloudflare/cloudflare-docs/content/support/Third-Party Software/Content Management System (CMS)/_index.md

 # Welcome to the Content Management System (CMS) section

-Below you will find links off to the relavent sections for Content Management System (CMS) Support focused material
+Below you will find links to the relevant sections for Content Management System (CMS) support-focused material.

 {{<directory-listing>}}